Why should you adopt internationally when many children in the U.S. need homes?

 Before we get into the details, though, let’s spend a moment and take a look at the divisive intent behind that question.
 I happen to know more than a few families who have adopted both internationally and domestically.
 I also know families who have only adopted domestically and families who have only adopted internationally, including my own.
 By and large, we are all on the same page.
 There are children out there who need families, and we are thrilled that there are people who discovered they needed a child and became those families.
-Children in families makes us all happy.
+Children in families make us all happy.

-But the guilt-laden questions and comments still persist.
+But the guilt-laden questions and comments persist.
 We adoptive parents have all experienced moments of someone else implying that we could have made a better choice in our adoptions.
 We are told there were needier children somewhere… here, there, somewhere else… that we should have adopted instead.
 In very few words, our intentions, our actions, and the worth of our children are called into question, often by someone who has experienced neither international nor domestic adoption.
 It is tiresome.

 I also realize that while some of the people who make these comments are unthinking bozos who don’t actually care why parents have made the choices they have, others truly are genuinely curious but do not have enough appropriate language to ask their questions.
 I’m happy to educate… when my children are not around.

-Let’s pause here to define some terms.
+Let’s pause here to define some terms when it comes to “adopt internationally.”
 Broadly speaking, domestic adoption is any adoption that occurs within the U.S. including both private infant adoptions and adoptions out of foster care.
 However, when curious questioners refer to “children who need homes right here,” they are generally referring to adopting older children out of the foster care system, which we’ll call Foster to Adopt.
-With that in mind, we can explore the ways in which Foster to Adopt and International Adoption are similar.
+With that in mind, we can explore how Foster to Adopt and International Adoption is similar.

 Foster to Adopt and International adoption is both the last resorts for the children involved.